Filoppi/Prey-Luma/Data/Prey-Luma-ReadMe.txt

 Before updating the mod, make sure to delete all its previous files.
 To uninstall, clear all the files (they are unique to the mod).
 Use the ReShade version that is bundled with the mod (ReShade 6.3 might be compatible but is yet to be tested).
 Unless you are on Linux/Proton, delete the "d3dcompiler_47.dll" from the main binary folder, it's an outdated shader compiler bundled with the game for "no reason" (Windows will fall back on the latest version of it this way, but Proton doesn't distribute the file so leave it in).
-Preferably, keep your ".\renodx-dev\dump" folder and send them to the developers after long play sessions, so they can catch all the shaders and make them Luma compatile.
+Preferably, keep your ".\renodx-dev\dump" folder and send them to the developers after long play sessions, so they can catch all the shaders and make them Luma compatible.
 Performance cost on modern GPUs is negligeable, especially when using DLSS SR + Dynamic Resolution Scaling.
 Set you "game.cfg" to read only to avoid the game clearing most settings from it if changing settings within the game menu, so it's suggested to change your resolution directly from config before booting the game.
 The game's HDR uses the HDR calibration data from Windows 11.